 Just a short 2½ drive from Havana will take you to the the colorful wooden houses and palm tree covered fields of Vinales.
 A rural town now famous for it’s tobacco plantations, it is the place to go to visit the cigar factories where authentic Cuban cigars are made and perfect for a day trip.

 Where/What to Eat in Havana

 - Cubans have a saying, No es fácil which means It’s not easy.
 And it is something that you will hear on more than one occasion.
-It applies to everything —food especially— in a place where cab drivers make more than doctors, and where a meal in a home restaurant (known as paladares) can easily cost a month’s state salary.
+It applies to everything —food and drink especially— in a place where cab drivers make more than doctors, and where a meal in a home restaurant (known as paladares) can easily cost a month’s state salary.
 The established paladares are your best bet for food in the city and we recommend: